anngvu/accent/README.md

 #### Built-in client interface

-You can use the built-in client interface in *accent*, but note that they are rather minimal.
+You can use the built-in interface in *accent*, though it's rather minimal.

 1. For the web app client interface, download a jar release v0.4.0 or later from the [releases page](https://github.com/anngvu/accent/releases).
 2. Set up a config file in the same location as your jar.
 See [Configuration](https://github.com/anngvu/accent?tab=readme-ov-file#configuration).